Unity-Billal-mesloub/ghi/README.md

 ```

 ## Source Tree
-You may get a strange error if you use SourceTree, similar to [#275](https://github.com/stephencelis/ghi/issues/275) and [#189](https://github.com/stephencelis/ghi/issues/189).
-You can follow the steps [here](https://github.com/stephencelis/ghi/issues/275#issuecomment-182895962) to resolve this.
+You may get a strange error if you use SourceTree, similar to [#275](https://github.com/Unity-Billal-mesloub/ghi/issues).
+You can follow the steps [here](https://github.com/Unity-Billal-mesloub/ghi/issues/) to resolve this.

 ## Contributing

-If you're looking for a place to start, there are [issues we need help with](https://github.com/stephencelis/ghi/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)!
+If you're looking for a place to start, there are [issues we need help with](https://github.com/Unity-Billal-mesloub/ghi/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)!

-Once you have an idea of what you want to do, there is a section in the [wiki](https://github.com/stephencelis/ghi/wiki/Contributing) to provide more detailed information but the basic steps are as follows.
+Once you have an idea of what you want to do, there is a section in the [wiki](https://github.com/Unity-Billal-mesloub/ghi/wiki/Contributing) to provide more detailed information but the basic steps are as follows.

 1. Fork this repo
 2. Do your work: